Del-Aware Water Rebate Program

 Rain barrels collect water from your downspout, which can then be used for gardening, washing your car, and more.
 This prevents runoff carrying lawn fertilizers, grass clippings, pet waste, and other pollutants from entering the nearest stream, river, or lake.

 Attend a conservation workshop hosted by Delaware SWCD.
 While these workshops may not cover how to use your rebate item, they will provide participants with an understanding of the benefits of conserving water.
 See our “Conservation Workshops” page for more details.

-If you are unable to attend a workshop, or if workshops are canceled due to COVID-19, you may instead take the conservation quiz to test your knowledge of water conservation.
+If you are unable to attend a workshop, you may instead take the conservation quiz to test your knowledge of water conservation.

 Our conservation quiz will test your knowledge of water conservation.
 Use the following videos and resources to learn about the proper use of the eligible rebate items, as well as the benefits of conserving water: